developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 ```

 We won't need to expose Oathkeeper Maester, but we require the Oathkeeper to
 be accessible to the cluster.
+Hence the Services below.

 ```yaml title="oathkeeper/service-oathkeeper-api.yml"
 -8<- "docs/codes/2024/0015/oathkeeper/service-oathkeeper-api.yml"